mueeze/Group14/README.md

 See image below
 ![](https://github.com/mueeze/Group14/blob/Jared-Murray/Credit%20Card%20Transactions%20Time%20Density%20Plot.png)

 I created a new credit card dataframe, new_credit_card_fraud_df, that holds and renames the columns 'Hour', 'Class', 'Min', 'Max'.
 'Transactions', 'Sum', 'Mean'.
+Note, in order to clean the data I described the data, dtyped the data and dropped the null values.